Audi E-Tron SUV (2018 - ) review

 How safe is it?

-The E-Tron hasn’t yet been crash tested by safety organisation Euro NCAP, but Audi historically has a very strong record for safety, so we’d be surprised if it doesn’t score a maximum five stars.
+The E-Tron scored the maximum five stars when crash tested by safety organisation Euro NCAP.
 Standard safety equipment includes front, side and rear side airbags and two Isofix child seat mounting points in the back, as well as automatic emergency braking.
 Further systems are available as options.

 How much equipment do I get?